WD-40 to Clean a Toilet? – What to Do and Not Do

 Can You Use WD-40 to Clean Your Toilet?

-WD-40 will remove the stubborn hard water stains/rings from a toilet bowl.
-Just spray a little bit of it around the affected area and wait for 15 minutes.
+Yes, WD-40 will remove the stubborn hard water stains/rings from a toilet bowl.
+Just spray a little bit around the affected area and wait 15 minutes.
 Scrub the bowl with a toilet brush to remove the stains.
 Wipe the WD-40 with a rag instead of flushing it down the toilet.

-WD-40 is not eco-friendly and should not be used as a regular toilet bowl cleaner especially if on a septic system, as it will kill the good bacteria in the septic tank.
-When used to remove hard water toilet stains, wipe it off from the bowl with a rag instead of flushing.
+WD-40 is not eco-friendly and should not be used as a regular toilet bowl cleaner, especially if on a septic system, as it will kill the good bacteria in the septic tank.
+When used to remove hard water toilet stains, wipe them off from the bowl with a rag instead of flushing them.

 I have written an article reviewing some of the best toilet bowl cleaners for people on a septic system.
 Read it here.

-If you live in area with hard water, you might have without a doubt noticed brown, black, yellow or whitish/cloudy stains on your toilet bowl.
-If you removed the toilet tank lid you would also see these stains.
+If you live in an area with hard water, you might have, without a doubt, noticed brown, black, yellow, or whitish/cloudy stains on your toilet bowl.
+If you removed the toilet tank lid, you would also see these stains.

 What Causes Toilet Stains?

-The brown toilet stains are caused by a high concentration of iron and/or manganese in the water.
-The iron which is more notorious reacts with oxygen to form iron oxide which is commonly referred to as rust.
+The brown toilet stains are caused by a high concentration of iron and manganese in the water.
+Iron, which is more notorious, reacts with oxygen to form iron oxide, which is commonly referred to as rust.

-Black or green stains are as result of bacteria present in the water while whitish/foggy/cloudy stains are as result of calcium deposits.
-These stains can make a toilet look way older than it actually is.
+Black or green stains result from bacteria present in the water, while whitish/foggy/cloudy stains result from calcium deposits.
+These stains can make a toilet look way older than it is.

-Hard water toilet stains appear anywhere inside the toilet bowl but are more likely to form a ring at the bottom of the bowl around the waterline.
-This is because the hard water is stagnant there and with a constant supply of oxygen.
+Hard water toilet stains appear anywhere inside the toilet bowl but are more likely to form a ring around the waterline at the bottom of the bowl.
+This is because the hard water is stagnant there and with a constant oxygen supply.

-Although some toilet cleaners are advertised as being capable of removing the toilet stains in one go, the truth of the matter is that it is impossible to do that as long as hard water still flows into your toilet.
+Although some toilet cleaners are advertised as capable of removing toilet stains in one go, the truth is that it is impossible to do that as long as hard water still flows into your toilet.

 How to Remove Hard Water Stains in a Toilet Using WD-40

 Most hard water stains in a toilet bowl are brown in color.
-This are caused by high presence of iron and/or manganese in the water.
-White/cloudy stains are caused by calcium and is an indication of a high lime concentration in the water.
+This is caused by the high presence of iron and manganese in the water.
+White/cloudy stains are caused by calcium and indicate a high lime concentration in the water.

-Whether you toilet’s hard water stains are caused by iron, manganese or calcium, WD-40 will help you get rid of them.
+Whether your toilet’s hard water stains are caused by iron, manganese, or calcium, WD-40 will help you eliminate them.

-It is advised that you only use small amount of WD-40 instead of pouring a large amount as you would do with vinegar.
-While shopping for the product be sure to buy and use the low-odor type which will leave your bathroom smelling fresh.
+It is advised that you only use a small amount of WD-40 instead of pouring a large amount as you would do with vinegar.
+While shopping for the product, be sure to buy and use the low-odor type, leaving your bathroom smelling fresh.

 Can WD-40 Unclog a Toilet

-WD-40 will kill the good bacteria inside the septic tank meaning your waste will not be broken down faster as it should.
+WD-40 will kill the good bacteria inside the septic tank meaning your waste will not be broken down faster than it should.

 If you have a clogged toilet and don’t have a toilet plunger or snake, there are other safer methods you can use to unclog it.
 Read more about them in this post.